A herniated disc occurs when a portion of the nucleus pushes through a crack and leaks into the surrounding area.

 The next step is creating the best treatment plan for the patient.
 Dr. Hughes will offer treatments like physical therapy, massage therapy, or even acupuncture.
 Make sure to communicate your needs.
 The more informed our chiropractor is about your needs, the more tailored the treatment will be.

 Contact Our Chiropractor in Renton, WA

-At Hughes Chiropractic and Massage, we have several treatment options for disc herniation.
+At Hughes Chiropractic and Massage, we have several treatment options for herniation discs.
 Call our team today at (425) 271-4543 to learn more about our chiropractic services or to schedule an appointment with Dr. Hughes.